Backwoods Crimes - Vienna Rollercoaster

-Professor Kramer and the Mystery of the Russian Blood
+The Professor.
+The Oilfield Mystery (Professor Kramer and the Mystery of the Russian Blood)

 Moritz Eisner and Bibi Fellner face a new enigma as a tattooed body is found in a spectacular display.
 And to top things off, the body can't seem to be identified.
 But there is no other way: to arrest the murderer, the Viennese detectives have to find out who the victim was.